Mir Osman Ali Khan: Early years (1911 to 1918)

 In 1918, the Nizam issued a firman (decree) that established Osmania University, the first university to have Urdu as the language of instruction.
 The present campus was completed in 1934.
-The firman also mentioned the university's detailed mission and objectives.
-The establishment of Osmania University was highly lauded by Nobel-Prize Laureate-Poet Rabindranath Tagore who was overjoyed to see the day when Indians are "freed from the shackles of a foreign language and our education becomes naturally accessible to all our people".
+The Firman also mentioned the university's detailed mission and objectives.
+The establishment of Osmania University was highly lauded by Nobel Prize laureate Rabindranath Tagore who was overjoyed to see the day when Indians are "freed from the shackles of a foreign language and our education becomes naturally accessible to all our people".

 Post-World War (1918 to 1939)

 In 1919, the Nizam ordered the formation of the Executive Council of Hyderabad, presided over by Sir Sayyid Ali Imam, including eight other members, each in charge of one or more departments.
 The president of the Executive Council would also be the prime minister of Hyderabad.

-The Begumpet Airport was established in the year 1930 with the eventual formation of Hyderabad Aero Club by the Nizam in 1936.
-Initially, the Nizam's private airways the Deccan Airways, one of the earliest airlines in British India, used it as a domestic and international airport.
+The Begumpet Airport was established in 1930 with the eventual formation of Hyderabad Aero Club by the Nizam in 1936.
+Initially, Nizam's private airline, Deccan Airways, one of the earliest airlines in British India, used it as a domestic and international airport.
 The terminal building was constructed in 1937.
 The first commercial flight took off from the airport in 1946.

 Final years of his reign (1939 to 1948)

-The Nizam arranged a matrimonial alliance with deposed caliph Abdulmejid II whereby the Nizam's first son Azam Jah would marry Princess Durrushehvar of the Ottoman Empire.
-It was believed that the matrimonial alliance between the Nizam and Abdulmejid II would lead to the emergence of a Muslim ruler who could be acceptable to the world powers in place of the Ottoman Sultans.
+The Nizam arranged a matrimonial alliance with the deposed caliph Abdulmejid II whereby Nizam's first son Azam Jah would marry Princess Durrushehvar of the Ottoman Empire.
+It was believed that this union between Nizam and Abdulmejid II would lead to the emergence of a Muslim ruler who could be acceptable to the world powers in place of the Ottoman Sultans.
 After India's Independence, the Nizam attempted to declare his sovereignty over the state of Hyderabad, either as a protectorate of the British Empire or as a sovereign monarchy.
-However, his power weakened because of the Telangana Rebellion and the rise of the Razakars, a radical Muslim militia who wanted Hyderabad to remain under Muslim rule.
+However, his power weakened because of the Telangana Rebellion and the rise of the Razakars, a Muslim militia who wanted Hyderabad to remain under Muslim rule.
 In 1948, India invaded and annexed Hyderabad State, and the rule of the Nizam ended.
 He became the Rajpramukh and served from 26 January 1950 to 31 October 1956.

 Contributions to society

 Educational initiatives

 By donating to major educational institutions throughout India, he introduced many educational reforms during his reign.
 Up to 11% of his budget was spent on education.
-Schools, colleges and a Department for Translation were set up.
 Primary education was made compulsory and provided free for the poor.

 Osmania University

-He founded the Osmania University in 1918 through a royal firman; It is one of the largest universities in India.
+He founded the Osmania University in 1918 through a royal firman.
+It is one of the largest universities in India.
 Schools, colleges and a Department for Translation were set up.